 Day 1st.
 Senggigi-Senaru-Senaru Rim.

-Pick up at your hotel at 06.00 am then by car to Senaru, arrive in Senaru village around 08.45 am We’ll give you quick light breakfast and Register at Rinjani National Park ranger in senaru then we begin our trekking.
+Pick up at your hotel at 05:00 AM then by car to Senaru, arrive in Senaru village around 07:00 AM.
+If you stayed in Senggigi or Mataram, pick up at 05:00 am, and arrival in Senaru around 07:00 AM.
+We’ll give you quick light breakfast and Register at Rinjani National Park ranger in senaru then we begin our trekking.

 The first hours of the trek climb steeply through thick tropical forest rich in flora bird life and a variety of butterflies.
 You might see orchid and, if lucky, the rare black ebony leaf monkey, known locally as lutung.
 Rest stops are taken along the way, and at Pos 2 Montong Satas shelter ( 1.500m ).
 Village stories and local legends related by your guide.